How many students are currently in your program?

-Visit the Educational Testing Service (ETS) Web site (http://www.ets.org) for more information.
+Visit the Educational Testing Service (ETS) website for more information.

 Is the TOEFL required?
 Can I get a TOEFL waiver if I have spent time living or studying in an English speaking country?

-Is there a minimum requirement for grade points average (GPA)?
+Is there a minimum requirement for grade point average (GPA)?

-Given the competitive nature of admission to the program, most students admitted do have rather high GPA.
-In recent years the GPA for undergraduate and graduate degree has been around 3.4 (out of 4) and 3.8 (out of 4) respectively.
+Given the competitive nature of admission to the program, most students admitted do have a rather high GPA.
+In recent years the GPA for undergraduate and graduate degrees has been around 3.4 (out of 4) and 3.8 (out of 4) respectively.

 How many letters of recommendation do I need and who should write them?